wp-plugins/d12-mla-citations/readme.txt

 == Description ==

 **Academic publishing just got easier.** This plugin makes it easy for you to add an MLA-style "Works Cited" section to your WordPress posts and pages.
-This plugin creates citations consistent with the 7th edition of the *MLA Handbook for Writers of Research Papers*.
+It creates citations consistent with the 7th edition of the *MLA Handbook for Writers of Research Papers*.
 For more information, please visit the [Purdue OWL](https://owl.english.purdue.edu/owl/section/2/11/).

-This plugin also adds a shortcode (hly) for highlighting text in quotations, as well as shortcodes for clearing floats (clear, clearleft, clearright).
+This plugin also has a shortcode (hly) for highlighting text in quotations, as well as shortcodes for clearing floats (clear, clearleft, clearright).

 For complete usage instructions, please visit http://kjodle.net/wordpress/mla-citations/